-These provisions were considered in the Bluestar Battey Systems case (2002) Ontario Superior Court of Justice File No. 00-CL-3860.
-In that case, Mr. Justice Farley rejected an application by Revenue Canada at the time of the confirmation hearing with respect to the Plan to prevent the Bluestar directors from being released of the responsibility for GST liabilities of the company pursuant to subsection 5.1(3) of the Companies' Creditors Arrangement Act.
-Derrick Tay - who acted for Bluestar in that case - co-authored an interesting article on the case (CCAA Fairness Hearings: A New Standard?) with Shawna Flynn (2001 Canadian Bar Association Ontario Annual Institute materials) in which it is argued that the Court should only engage in an evaluation under subsection 5.1(3) of the Companies' Creditors Arrangement Act with respect to statutory director liabilities which, by their terms, are "independent of the company's performance" (page 11) and not with respect to statutory director liabilities which are wholly "dependent upon the company having failed [in] and continuing to be in default of cortain obligations." (page 11) That is, Derrick Tay's point is that, in effect, if the (director) claim is with respect to a (corporate) liability which is "satisfied" (albeit at less than 100 cents on the dollar) through the Companies' Creditors Arrangement Act proceeding then, at the late stage of the Court Approval hearing, it should not be open to the governmental authorities to argue - under section 5.1 (3) - that the directors should not also be absolved of liability (i.e. because the "underlying" liability itself is "gone").
+Bankruptcy and Insolvency Act, Section 50(15); Companies' Creditors Arrangement Act, Section 5.1(3).
+These provisions were considered in the Bluestar Battey Systems case (2002), Ontario Superior Court of Justice File Number 00-CL-3860.
+In that case, Mr. Justice Farley rejected an application by Revenue Canada at the time of the confirmation hearing with respect to the plan to prevent the Bluestar directors from being released from responsibility for GST liabilities of the company pursuant to Section 5.1(3) of the Companies' Creditors Arrangement Act.
+Derrick Tay --- who acted for Bluestar in that case - co-authored an interesting article on the case with Shawna Flynn ("CCAA Fairness Hearings: A New Standard?", 2001 Canadian Bar Association, Ontario Annual Institute materials) in which it is argued that the court should only engage in an evaluation under Section 5.1(3) of the Companies' Creditors Arrangement Act with respect to statutory director liabilities which, by their terms, are "independent of the company's performance" (page 11) and not with respect to statutory director liabilities which are wholly "dependent upon the company having failed [in] and continuing to be in default of certain obligations" (page 11).
+That is, Derrick Tay's point is that, in effect, if the (director) claim is with respect to a (corporate) liability which is "satisfied" (albeit at less than 100 cents on the dollar) through the Companies' Creditors Arrangement Act proceeding, then, at the late stage of the court approval hearing, it should not be open to the governmental authorities to argue, under Section 5.1(3), that the directors should not also be absolved of liability (that is, because the "underlying" liability itself is "gone").